 All you have to do is prove that your total household income is at or below your state’s Federal Poverty Guidelines (see the income qualifications below).
 Please understand that total household income includes all of your household size (including dependents).
 It also includes you and your dependents’ income (taxable and non-taxable), such as: salary, wages, interest, spousal and child support, dividends, allowances, grants, gifts, social security, pensions, rental income, inheritances, lottery winnings, and all other income.

 Student aid, allowances, military housing, and small cash jobs are not included in the total household income.

-You may qualify for a free government cell phone if you meet the Federal Poverty Guidelines for your state.
-In addition, in order to qualify for a free government cell phone and free monthly minutes, data, and texting, you must have a valid U.S. mailing address (sorry, no PO boxes).
+You may qualify for a free government cell phone service if you meet the Federal Poverty Guidelines for your state.
+In addition, in order to qualify for a free government cell phone service that includes talk, text and Data, you must have a valid U.S. mailing address (sorry, no PO boxes).
 There are also a couple specific Lifeline restrictions:

 - Only one Lifeline service account is allowed per household.

 - Households may not have a Lifeline cell phone from more than one Lifeline service providers.

 - The Lifeline service is non-transferable.